 Cash Conversion Cycle Components

-- The days sales outstanding measures the average number of days that it takes the company to collect the revenue from the sale.
-A low days sales outstanding figure means that it takes a company less time to collect its accounts receivable, while a high value indicates that the company takes a long time to collect its sales revenue.
-A low days sales outstanding is preferred.
-The days sales outstanding is the average accounts receivable divided by net credit sales divided by 365.
+- Days sales outstanding: The days sales outstanding calculation measures the average number of days it takes you to collect revenue from sales.
+You typically want a low days outstanding figure, which means it takes your company less time to collect its accounts receivable.
+On the flip side, a high value indicates it takes a long time to collect your sales revenue.
+To figure your days sales outstanding, divide your net credit sales minus any returns by 365, then divide your average accounts receivable by the result.

 Example Cash Conversion Cycle Calculation

-This means that it takes the company about 17 days to pay for its inventory, sell it, and receive the cash from the sale.
-Knowing this number can help a business owner more accurately model and project cash flows on a monthly or quarterly basis.
+Using the formula above, you figure the cash conversion cycle like: 32.97 + 78.21 – 94.19 = 16.99.
+This calculation means it takes the company about 17 days to pay for its inventory, sell it, and receive the cash from the sale.
+By knowing this approximate time table, the business can make more accurate cash flow projections.